 Assets held under finance leases are initially recognised as assets of the Company at their fair value at the inception of the lease or, if lower, at the present value of the minimum lease payments.
+The corresponding liability to the Financial Statements for the year ended March 31, 2025 (Contd..)

-The corresponding liability to the lessor is included in the balance sheet as a finance lease obligation.
+to the lessor is included in the balance sheet as a finance lease obligation.